petrugio/lovely-smiles-dental/README.md

 [USER STORY: Opening hours](#user-story-opening-hours)

-A mini-map with dental practice location and a table with opening hours is displayed in the homepage.
+A mini-map with dental practice location and a table with opening hours is displayed on the homepage.

 <details>
 <summary>Screenshots</summary>